New Method Wellness Philosophy

 TREATMENT & ASSESSMENT

-Staff members include a consulting psychiatrist, a consulting physician, nurses, and a licensed clinical social worker as well as a dedicated LGBTQ staff.
-There are numerous marriage and family therapists and licensed addiction counselors, plus there is a nutrition counselor, yoga instructor, equine therapist, and Tai Chi instructor.
+The treatment team of over 60 employees includes a consulting psychiatrist, a consulting physician, nurses, licensed clinical social workers, and a dedicated LGBTQ staff.
+There are numerous marriage and family therapists and licensed addiction counselors, as well as a nutrition counselor, yoga instructor, equine therapist, and Tai Chi instructor.
+The staff to client ratio at New Method Wellness is 2:1.

 ACCOMMODATIONS & AMENITIES